ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         path
           The path to an existing UNIX file.

-          Or provide the path to an new created UNIX file when *status_group=ocreat*.
+          Or provide the path to an new created UNIX file when :emphasis:`status\_group=ocreat`.

           The provided path must be absolute.